• Skip to primary navigation

 Chicken breasts in a pan with pasta and spinach.

 A one pan dish made with chicken, orzo pasta and spinach smothered in a creamy parmesan sauce.
-This Creamy Chicken Orzo is tasty comfort food that can be ready in just 30 minutes.
+This Creamy Chicken Orzo is a tasty comfort food that can be ready in just 30 minutes.

 Just add a green salad and some crusty french bread and you have a meal!